 BONUS: Close your Heart to No One

-Pay attention if you feel your heart close to anyone, especially yourself.
+Pay attention if your heart closes to anyone, especially yourself.
 Remind yourself that everyone ~ EVERYone (even that one person you just thought of) ~ is doing their best.
 If you feel that tight clenching around someone, take a breath and let your heart soften.
 More skillful decisions come from an unclenched heart.
 (It’s important to note that keeping your heart open to someone does not mean to stay in a hurtful or abusive situation.
 My heart can stay open as I say, No, you may not do that to me or say that to me or treat me that way.)

 And if you forget, and you close your heart to someone, that’s great!
 It’s a magic moment when you realize it and a chance to begin again.